 Phone: 202.
-994.0822 \$\delta\$ Fax: 202.994.3601 \$\delta\$ Email: gwsphrecords@gwu.edu
+994.7400 \(\Delta \) Email: gwsphrecords@gwu.edu

-The essential role of the Office of Student Records is to provide all GWSPH Students and Faculty with administrative support, as it pertains to the student's academic record.
+The essential role of the Office of Student Records is to provide all GWSPH students and faculty with guidance and administrative support as it pertains to the student's academic record.
+In addition our office acts as a liaison on behalf of our students with offices across the University.